sankegit/odin-recipes/README.md

 # odin-recipes

-This is a recipe website using HTML and CSS.
+This is a recipe website created using HTML and CSS.
 Learnt how to use css a little bit, so that's quite nice.

 Recipe references:
 https://www.allrecipes.com/perfect-pancakes-recipe-7568285